Frozepunk/Crazy-neofetch/README.md

 # Crazy-neofetch
 This script provides a fun and dynamic way to personalize the Neofetch output by randomly changing the ASCII art representing the Linux distribution each time it is executed.
 # Prerequisites
-You just need to have neofetch installed in your system .If you don't know how to install just run the  install.sh script to install neofetch in your OS
+You just need to have neofetch and installed in your system .If you don't know how to install just run the  install.sh script to install neofetch in your OS
 First make the file executable by using the following command
 * chmod +x install.sh
 * ./install.sh